YunfanZZZ/YunfanZZZ.github.io/index.md

 I built time-series ARIMA model to understand and analyze seasonality pattern and trends of the sales of a large internet company in Python.

 ## Others about me
 I'm a video gamer for more than 13 years.
-Besides a player, I'm also a amateur game designer and content maker.
+Besides a player, I'm also an amateur game designer and content maker.
 I'm also interested in Chinese history and ancient poetry.
 For sports, I'm a taekwondo black belt and interested in roller skating and swimming.